 - Choices and more choices: Concrete, slate and even clay tiles come in a variety of hues and styles, so don’t think you’re stuck with just terracotta.
 Whether your home is contemporary or medieval in design, there are tile options that will suit it just fine.

-- Energy efficient: Indoor temperatures are regulated thanks to the heavy thermal mass of tile.
+- Energy efficiency: Indoor temperatures are regulated thanks to the heavy thermal mass of the tile.

 - Low maintenance: Roof leaks?
 What are those?
 With a tile roof, you’ll probably never know.
 It’s a rare occasion that your roof will need maintenance or repair.